akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

   default: 0
 Update the superblock every $update_sb_record_interval second.
 0 means disabled.
 Superblock memorizes the last segment ID that was written back.
-By enabling this, DM-Writeboost in resuming can skip segments that's already written back and thus can shorten the resume time.
+By enabling this, dm-writeboost in resuming can skip segments that's already written back and thus can shorten the resume time.

 sync_data_interval (sec)